caleywoods/lumberjack/README.md

 Cut down those URLs.

+###Status###
+Currently working but the UI isn't fully functional yet.
+I've not implemented the UI to show you the shortened code.

 To test this you can do the following in terminal:

 ```curl -X POST http://lumberjackapp.herokuapp.com -i -F"url=http://google.com"```